jeremy43/Private_kNN/ReadMe.md

 Instructions:
 1) set `config.extract_feature = hog`, run `python knn.py` | Train a student model based on HOG features
 2) (Optional） Apply semi-supervised training (UDA or VAT) to train a better student model
-3) set `config.extract_feature = feature`, run 'python knn.py' | Update the feature extractor with the student model in the last iteration.
+3) set `config.extract_feature = feature`, run `python knn.py` | Update the feature extractor with the student model in the last iteration.

 Repeat 2, 3 steps, usually the model converges in two iterations.
 ## Semi-supervised training with the student model